Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 Cons:

 - Provides only a plain UI.
-- Don't have a docs tab that supports MDX (or similar) with the documentation about the widget.
+- Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
-- Don't have a search across components.
+- Does not have a search across components functionality.
-- Require to update a Dart version to 2.12.0 or higher.
+- Requires to update a Dart version to 2.12.0 or higher.
-- It not so popular (have only a few stars on GitHub).
+- It's not so popular (has only a few stars on GitHub).

 #### Manually create a Storybook from scratch

+Another solution is to provide a completely new Flutter project with the [required functionality](#requirements).

 Pros: